ethanszeto/bleak-world/README.md

-# manual
+# Bleak World

 A project where I explore the depths of mathematics' application in game development.
-The project has no dependencies, and all mathematical functions are written manually, hence the name.
+The project has no dependencies, and all mathematical functions are written manually.

 ## Mathematics Used:
 - Perlin Noise